bolner/Totally-Diffused/README.md

-Debian/NVIDIA Docker image for [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui)'s Stable Diffusion application.
+Debian/NVIDIA Docker container for [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui)'s Stable Diffusion application.
 DreamBooth can be easily installed on the WebUI, because Totally-Diffused installs [xformers](https://github.com/facebookresearch/xformers) too.
 There are no error messages at startup.
 By default the application listens on port 7860, bound to all interfaces (0.0.0.0).
 You can avoid that by using the `./safe_run.sh` script.

 # Installation